Background

 So they influence his preferences and predilections by providing him in an absolutely totalitarian, micro-controlled, repetitive environment, all fake.
 Such an environment reduces the set of possible decisions, so there is only one favorable or acceptable decision, one favorable or acceptable outcome at any junction.

 That's what the narcissist does to you.
 He reduces your life.
 He constricts it.
 He eliminates the richness and variety of reality in favor of the one-dimensionality of his fantasy, which leaves you no choice but to toe the line.
 Literally, one dimension is a line.

 Truman does decide whether to walk down a certain path or not to walk down a certain path, but when he does decide to walk, only one path is available to him.
-His world is constrained and limited, not his actions.

 Actually, Truman's only choice in the movie leads to an arguably immoral decision.
-He abandons sheep.
+He abandons ship.
 He walks out of the whole project.
 He destroys an investment of billions of dollars, people's lives, people's careers.
 He turns his back on some of the actors who seem to really be fond of him and emotionally attached to him.
 He doesn't give an F. He ignores the good and the pleasure that the show has brought to the lives of millions of people, his viewers, and arguably to his own life.
 He selfishly and vengefully goes away, walks away.

 He knows all this, but by the time he makes a decision, he is fully informed, and yet he does it.
 He knows that some people may commit suicide.
 He knows that others will go bankrupt.
 He knows that many will endure major depressive episodes, do drugs, divorce, and what.
 He knows he is destroying the lives of millions, but this massive landscape of resulting human devastation does not deter him, does not change his mind.

 He prefers his narrow personal interest and the protest, the vengeful of indicative protest.
 He walks.

+The only choice he makes is utterly unethical and immoral, selfish, egocentric, in other words, narcissistic.
 That's what happens.
 That's what happens to victims of narcissism.
 When they are forced to make a choice, they become narcissists.
 It's the only way out of the fantasy.

 In Truman's defense, he did not ask or choose to be put in this position.
 He found himself responsible for all these people without being consulted, without having been consulted.
 There was no consent involved, no act of choice.